kevinolega/minimalchanges/_posts/2012-06-24-how-to-clean-your-room.md

 I have a best friend who drives me anywhere.
 His car is an AUV which is much like a slightly smaller SUV.
 What I'm trying to say is that it's a big car.
 When he helped me move from my Grandmas house to a room I'll be Renting in the city, we were able to fill his car to the roof with him and myself holding on to a several items in our laps as he drove me to my new place.

-When I found a better place to stay in  the city (a block away from the previous one) Ish agreed to help out.
+When I found a better place to stay in  the city (a block away from the previous one).
 It was crazy.
-In the end Ish made me throw out at least ten (plastic and paper) bags of trash.
+In the end, made me throw out at least ten (plastic and paper) bags of trash.
 I managed to move my stuff in twenty large bags.

 This was my past.
 Embarrassing as it is to admit.
 I kept too many things that should have gone to the trash bin.
 In the Philippines if you're working people expect someone to establish something ( may naipundar in tagalog) which means that I should have been able to buy a house, a car, have sent my sibling to school etc. Being insecure that I am, I interpreted that as simply buying more stuff.
 Which was totally wrong.
 Every time I brought something nice or acquired something nice I kept everything.
 I kept the box the receipts the wrapper, the paper bag, bus tickets,  instruction manuals, piles of paper, collectibles and lots and lots of clutter.
 I also kept clothes from school.
 Its so disgusting i want to Its so disgusting you'll never want to enter my room ever.
 I feel like I'm shrinking in shame as I type this.